-All reports are to be computer generated, i.e., no hand-written reports are allowed.
-All reports are to be submitted to A2L dropbox and e-mailes to your TA.
-Electronic copies of reports (pdf format) must be uploaded and sent to a TA no later than 11:59 pm on the specified deadline date (see course calendar).
-A standard deduction of 20% per day overdue applies; for example, a report awarded 75% but handed in 1 day late will receive a grade of 55%.
+All reports are to be computer generated, i.e. no hand-written reports allowed.
+All reports are to be submitted to: 1) Avenue to Learn AND 2) the lab TA you had in the first week of the cycle.
+Electronic copies of reports must be uploaded no later than 11:59 pm (before midnight) on the specified deadline date (see course calendar) to Avenue to Learn.
+A standard deduction of 40% per day overdue applies; for example, a report awarded 75% but handed in 1 day late will receive a grade of 45%.
 The late penalty will be waived only on the presentation of a medical certificate.
-MSAF will not apply for any group reports or group presentations.
-All reports must be completed and submitted for course credit.
+MSAF will not apply for any group reports or the group presentation.
+All reports must be completed and handed in for a course credit.
 Failure to hand in any one laboratory report will result in automatic course failure.